-By default, all six sides of an obstruction use the INERT surface.
+By default, all six sides of an obstruction use the default surface specified in the Simulation Parameters dialog.
+The default surface for new models is initialized as INERT.
 The Surfaces tab can be used to specify one surface to be used for all six sides of the object or assign surfaces on a per-face basis.
 Alternately, surfaces can be "painted" using the Paint Tool as discussed in Section 9.17.